oliverguhr/deepmultilingualpunctuation/README.md

-# Deep multilingual punctuation Prediction
+# Deep Multilingual Punctuation Prediction

 This python library predicts the punctuation of English, Italian, French and German texts.
 We developed it to restore the punctuation of transcribed spoken language.